davetron5000/naildrivin5.com/_posts/2023-11-20-web-components-templates-slots-and-shadowdom-aren-t-great.md

 **End of Update**

+**Second Update on Nov 23, 2023** Per [PointlessOne](https://status.pointless.one/@pointlessone) on Mastodon, the CSS property inheritance rules do apply to the ShadowDOM elements, though I cannot piece together how this is documented.
+If you look at [this CodePen](https://codepen.io/davetron5000/pen/jOdxQKB) you can see a few things:

+* Custom Properties declared on the custom element properly override the `:root` custom properties and are used inside the ShadowDOM.
+I tried to do this before and must've messed it up and thought it didn't work.
+Silent failures are the worst.
+* Inheritable properties like `color` do get inherited inside the ShadowDOM.
+You can see this in the CodePen where the text color on a parent element and on the custom element itself do affect the text inside.
+This is unexpected behavior since I thought the entire point of ShadowDOM was isolation.
+Essentially, this seems to mean that if your custom element that uses ShadowDOM needs to display text, it has to be really careful about the colors, otherwise you could end up with the main document setting white text on your white background.
+* You can expose `part=` on any element and *that* can be styled externally.
+This seems to be how you would achieve customization.
+* You can use the `:host` selector inside the shadowDOM to reset things, but this falls victim to specificity issues and requires `!important`.

+This new information makes the rules around isolation even more convoluted and confusing, which I guess is consistent with most of CSS.

+**End of Second Update**

 *And* it is super odd to me that these two features are intertwined.
 Why does using templates and slots require using a Shadow DOM?
 It makes no sense to me.